AAShayon/example_app_security/README.md

 3. Ensure all security checks are enabled (not skipped in release)

+4. For the dynamic endpoint feature to work, you need to implement the native-side code for method channels in both Android and iOS

 ## Testing Security Features

 Security features can be tested in debug mode with appropriate flags, but note that:
 - Some security checks are disabled in debug mode
 - Root/jailbreak detection may not work on development devices
 - Certificate pinning should be tested in release mode
+- Dynamic endpoints can be tested with mock configurations in debug mode

 ## Dependencies